muhdarifrawi/20240909-obsidian-folder/Java/Notes.md

 # Random Notes
 `@Override` keyword is placed to let programmers know that the method in the current class is superseding the one found in the Parent Class.

+Override -> two methods same name same class
+Overload -> two methods same name, one in parent one in child

 `interfaces` are all `public` by default.